-Survey submission rate reports show the number of usernames generated, the number of incomplete surveys, the number of unused usernames, and the overall submission rate.
+Survey submission rate reports show the number of usernames generated, the number of submitted surveys, the number of incomplete surveys, the number of unused usernames, the number of refusals, and the overall submission rate.
 Survey Administrators can use these reports to monitor data collections and make informed decisions about needed follow-up efforts.
 Refer to 3.5 During the Survey Administration Window to learn how survey submission rate reports can be used to provide continued communication during administration and optimize response rates.